 #5.
 Planting and Sowing

 Show them how to place the plant in the ground and pack the earth around them afterwards to ensure they stay in place.
 You can buy small garden trowels and gloves.
 They can water the plants once they have finished.

 Consider taking your children with you to pick their own packet of seeds, and giving slightly older children their own bed or pots to plant what they wish.
 They will enjoy seeing plants grow from seeds to edible plants or beautiful flowers.
 Sunflowers, daisies and highly-scented plants like lavender are always popular!

 Have your child check the leaves of larger plants to see if they can spot harmful slugs and insects.
 It is best if an adult treats the plants affected, but your children can be your eyes.

 #7.
-Looking after the Birds and other Animals.
+Looking after the Birds and other Animals

 If you have a bird table or feeder, give your child the responsibility of looking after it and ensuring there is plenty of food and drink the birds and other animals that visit your garden.
-You could also try make your own bird feeder.
+You could also try to make your own bird feeder.

 #8.
 Help with Painting Walls and Fences

-If your garden fence or wall is looking tired smarten it up with paint or creosote, with some help from your older kids.
+If your garden fence or wall is looking tired, smarten it up with paint or creosote, with some help from your older kids.